dstaulcu/duplicate_media_finder/README.md

 ## 📋 Usage Workflow

 1. **Configure Settings**: Choose discovery mode (drives/folders) and adjust file types/skip patterns in the sidebar
-2. **Inventory Files**: Click "Inventory Media Files" to scan for media files
+2. **Inventory Files**: Click "Inventory Media Files" to scan for media files (with automatic drive protection)
 3. **Find Duplicates**: Click "Find Duplicates" to identify duplicate files using multi-stage detection
 4. **Review & Annotate**: Select files in the table and use the annotation dropdown to mark for future action
 5. **Take Action**: Use action buttons to open files, folders, or safely delete duplicates